5 of the Biggest Spiders in Virginia

 Dolomedes tenebrosus3.5-4.5 inchesCan bite humans and cause a reaction similar to a bee sting.

-The dark fishing spider is the biggest spider in Virginia, measuring upwards of 4.5 inches across from the farthest points on its legs.
-The Dolomedes genus is common around bodies of water where they spend significant amounts of time hunting for food.
-Their size makes them an unwelcome sight to many people.
+The dark fishing spider is the biggest spider species in Virginia, with a leg span of 3.5 to 4 inches.
+The Dolomedes genus is common around bodies of water, where they spend significant amounts of time hunting for food.

 About the Author